-GM 480-482.
-Internship in Christian Ministries: Orientation, Experience, Evaluation.
-(CIP: 39.0602) On the job training under the direction of a field mentor in the student's chosen area of ministry.
+GENM 480-482.
+Internship in Christian Ministry: Orientation, Experience, Evaluation.
+(CIP: 39.0604) On the job training under the direction of a field mentor in the student's chosen area of ministry.
 Any preparation provided by outside agencies will not replace the prescribed MACU sequence.
 Prerequisite: approval of program advisor (0, 0, 6 credits)

-GM 499.
+GENM 499.
 Directed Readings & Research.
-(CIP: 39.0602)
+(CIP: 39.0604)

 An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.